-No aura; CL 16th; Create Erlcana; DC: 33; Price: 98,000 gp

-Erlixir of Winter's Legacy [Erlcana, Greater; Special]
+Caster Level: 16; Prerequisites: Profession: Herbalist, Create Ericana; DC: 33; Market Price: 98,000 gp; Cost to Create: 49,000 gp.
+Erlixie of Winter's Legacy [Erleana: Geneter: Special]

-The Erlixir of Winter's Legacy, unlike the other erlixirs, is thicker and more an unguent than an imbibable drink.
-When poured or smeared upon a dead body, the erlixir transforms the body's flesh and skin to a moss that swiftly hardens to wood, and, over the course of 1d4 days, reincarnates the dead body (and the person to whom it once belonged) into a plant, fey or magical creature.
+Chapter 7 Catalog of Wonders The Erlixir of Winter's Legacy, unlike the other erlixirs, is thicker and more an unguent than an imbibable drink.
+When poured or smeared upon a dead body, the erlixir transforms the body's flesh and skin to a moss that swiftly hardens to wood, and, over the course of 1d4 days, reincarnates the dead body (and the person to whom it once belonged) into a plant or fey or magical creature.

 The Erlixir of Winter's Legacy comes in a small black ceramic bottle with a humaniform shape on one side of the bottle, and a bear in the same pose on the other.
-In all ways, the erlixir works as per the reincarnate spell, though GMs should roll on Table 25: Incarnation Table to determine the character's new form and abilities.
+In all ways, the erlixir works as per the reincarnate spell, though GMs should roll on the following table to determine the character's new form and abilities:

-Feed of Elemental Resistance [Herbal Restorative/Ingestible; Special]
+Feed of Elemental Resistance [Herbal Restorative/Ingestible: Special]